tcosolutions/betterscan/README.md

 **2 options** are available:

-1. HTML output (the result will be in the current directory in  "report.html" file)
+1. CLI output

 Run in command prompt:

 `sh <(curl https://dl.betterscan.io/cli.sh)`

-2. HTML, JSON, SARIF output
+2. HTML, JSON, SARIF output (the result will be in the current directory in "report.html", "report.json" and "report.sarif" file)

 Run in command prompt: